cswartzvi/hamilton/docs/integrations/dlt/index.md

     ```

 ### ELT Summary
-You need to set up your dlt pipeline for raw, and define your Hamilton transformation dataflow.
-Then, your execution code consist of using dlt to move data to the backend and Hamilton + Ibis to execute transformations.
+You need to set up your dlt pipeline for raw, and define your Apache Hamilton transformation dataflow.
+Then, your execution code consist of using dlt to move data to the backend and Apache Hamilton + Ibis to execute transformations.

 ```python
 # run.py